Old Roanoke County Courthouse

-Old Roanoke County Courthouse is a historic courthouse building located at Salem, Virginia.
+Old Roanoke County Courthouse is a historic courthouse building located in Salem, Virginia.
 It was built in 1909-1910 and is a three-story, Classical Revival-style, yellow brick building.
-The front facade features a three-story, tetra-style Ionic order portico.
+The front façade features a three-story, tetra-style Ionic order portico.
 The courthouse has a hipped roof topped by a cupola, which is topped by an eagle.
 A rear addition was built in 1948–1949.
-Also on the property is the contributing 1910 Civil War Memorial, that consists of a granite shaft topped by the figure of a Confederate soldier.
 The building housed Roanoke County, Virginia county offices until they moved to a new building in 1985.

 The building was added to the National Register of Historic Places in 1987.
 It is located in the Downtown Salem Historic District.
-Today the property is owned by Roanoke College.
+Today the property is owned by Roanoke College after buying most of the property in 1987.
+Next to the courthouse is a controversial 1910 Civil War Memorial, which consists of a granite shaft topped by the figure of a Confederate soldier.
+Although appearing to be on the same property as the courthouse, the Confederate monument is not owned by Roanoke College.
+As part of the sale, Roanoke County retained the deed to this separate plot of land.
+Although there has been pressure from various groups to remove the Confederate monument, including an official removal order from a local circuit court judge, the statute remains standing as recently as March 2024.